- Contact Us

 When scans are taken in color, panoramic images are often included at no extra charge, viewable through Autodesk ReCap.
 Panoramic images are essential for performing “virtual site visits”, and being able to see what was present at the time of the scan.
 But they are not just photos.
 Simple 3D measurements can be taken from them.

 For most scanning projects, we can usually provide the raw point cloud at no additional cost unless you require a special or unusual format.
 So if your company has the ability to use raw point clouds, you are in a position to obtain a lot of value from 3D scanning services.
-Just 1 day of scanning at $1,750 per day can yield up to 30 or 40 scans, depending on the circumstances.
+Just 1 day of scanning can yield up to a hundred scans, depending on the circumstances.
 This gets you an enormous amount of scan data to work with.
-We can do the scan registration for an additional $500, or you can do it yourself and save even more money.
+This type of project typically starts around $2500.